-- Milk: Mother Dairy is one such brand that has made milk dispensing machines popular in India, especially Delhi.
-These machines are refilled by the shop-owner regularly and the customers can directly purchase milk at any hour.
+- Milk: Mother Dairy is one such brand that has made milk dispensing machines popular in India, especially in Delhi.
+These machines are refilled by the shop owner regularly and the customers can directly purchase milk at any hour.

 For carrying out a purchase through a vending machine that sells more than one product, the customer needs to select the option of their choice before making the payment and receiving their product.

 This method of selection can vary in different vending machines, depending on the technology.
 These main selection methods –

 The first and most common selection method in multi-vending machines is the keypad.
 Each product has a unique code to it.
 The customer needs to press the code to select their option.

 Despite being the oldest form of input method in multi-vending machines, the keypad system is the most reliable and durable selection option.

 Over the last decade, the touch-screen revolution also reached the vending machine business.
 This selection method is very user-friendly and the chances of making a selection error are reduced since the touch screen option also eliminated the “code” system where the user could just select the items of their choice.

 3. Mobile app-based